SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 * Funds and Credits: Funds and credits measure how much wealth your character can usually get at without too much trouble.
 All characters start with a base Funds die code of 3D.
-Look under “Funds” in this chapter for modiﬁers to this roll and how to convert this number to cash.
+Look under "Funds" in this chapter for modiﬁers to this roll and how to convert this number to cash.
 The cash equivalent of Funds goes on the Credits line.
 Character Points: Characters start with ﬁve Character Points.